 "Honor" in the sense of respecting as genuine for the purpose of assisting those widows who are true widows: women who through the loss of their husbands have been left alone, in need and thus, vulnerable.
 The general rule is that her family (children and grandchildren) should care for her.
 Doing this is a form of spiritual exercise that is pleasing to God and a show of love and gratitude towards parents.

 5Now she who is a widow indeed and who has been left alone, has fixed her hope on God and continues in entreaties and prayers night and day.
 6But she who gives herself to wanton pleasure is dead even while she lives.

 - I Timothy 5:5-6

-There were two kinds of widows.
-Paul clarifies which widows are deserving of such honor.
-The woman who calls out to God for help and is faithful despite her desperate circumstances.
-The woman who uses her freedom from marriage to go back to the world and abandon God.
+There were two kinds of widows and Paul clarifies which of these was deserving of such honor.
+The woman who called out to God for help and was faithful despite her desperate circumstances was to be favored over the one who used her freedom from marriage to abandon God and return to a worldly lifestyle.

-Paul says that there is a responsibility for the family and for the church to help widows but not all widows qualify.
+Paul says that there was a responsibility for both the family and the church to help widows, but not all widows qualified for this assistance.

 7Prescribe these things as well, so that they may be above reproach.
 8But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever.

 - I Timothy 5:7-8